Dental Implant Disease

 Treatment

-What is Dental Implant Disease?
+What is Dental Implant Disease Treatment in Burke?

-Dental implants have many benefits—most notably, they can function just like a patient’s natural teeth.Dental implant surgery offers a strong, sturdy solution to missing teeth because they are implanted into the gum tissue and are anchored by the supporting bone in the patient’s jaw.
+Dental implants have many benefits—most notably, they can function just like a patient’s natural teeth.
+Dental implant surgery offers a strong, sturdy solution to missing teeth because they are implanted into the gum tissue and are anchored by the supporting bone in the patient’s jaw.
+The lesser-known downside to this restorative dental procedure is that implants can become diseased just like a natural teeth.
+Which is why we provide dental implant disease treatment in Burke, VA.

 Peri-implant disease is a type of periodontal disease characterized by a chronic infection that causes inflammation in the tissues and bone structure surrounding the implant.
-If these complications are not treated, it may result in bone loss or loss of the implant and/or crown, making it much more difficult to place a second implant in the same location.
+Plus, if these complications are not treated, it may result in bone loss or loss of the implant and/or crown, making it much more difficult to place a second implant in the same location.
 Additionally, peri-implant disease may spread to adjacent teeth and gum tissue and jeopardize the patient’s overall dental health and wellbeing.

 Ultimately, if dental implants aren’t properly cared for, they can be lost and bone structure can become damaged.